C.J. Cron Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective seven K/9, the fourth-worst in MLB.
+- The pitching staff for the Nationals has a collective 7.1 K/9, the fourth-worst in the league.

-- The Nationals' 5.08 team ERA ranks 21st across all league pitching staffs.
+- The Nationals have the 21st-ranked team ERA among all MLB pitching staffs (5.07).

-- Nationals pitchers combine to give up the fifth-most home runs in baseball (13 total, 1.9 per game).
+- Nationals pitchers combine to give up 14 total home runs at a rate of 1.8 per game (fifth-most in baseball).

-- The Nationals will send Gore (1-0) to the mound to make his second start of the season.
+- Williams (0-1) makes the start for the Nationals, his second of the season.

-- His most recent appearance came on Sunday against the Atlanta Braves, when the lefty threw 5 1/3 innings, surrendering one earned run while allowing three hits.
+- In his last time out on Monday, the righty threw five innings against the Tampa Bay Rays, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.